Lima Memorial Health System Logo

 • Loss of blood volume

-• Certain medicines, such as ACE inhibitors (drugs that treat heart failure or high blood pressure) and NSAIDs
+• Certain medicines, such as ACE inhibitors (medicines that treat heart failure or high blood pressure) and non-steroidal anti-inflammatory drugs (NSAIDs)

 Conditions in which the heart cannot pump enough blood or pumps blood at a low volume also increase the risk for prerenal azotemia.
 These conditions include: